nrfconnect/sdk-nrf/samples/wifi/ble_coex/README.rst

 * Wi-Fi throughput only
 * Bluetooth LE throughput only
-* Concurrent Wi-Fi and Bluetooth LE throughput (with coexistence enabled and disabled mode)
+* Concurrent Wi-Fi and Bluetooth LE throughput (with coexistence enabled and disabled modes)

 To build for the nRF7002 DK, use the ``nrf7002dk/nrf5340/cpuapp`` board target.
 The following are examples of the CLI commands: